OpenEMS/openems/tools/docker/ui/README.md

 - `Dockerfile.edge` / `Dockerfile.backend` - Build configurations
 - `docker-compose.yml` - Main configuration to run pre-built UI for development (works on all platforms, except WSL2)
-- `start-ui.sh` - WSL2 helper script (optional) to run pre-built UI for development in WSL2
+- `start-dev-ui-wsl.sh` - WSL2 helper script (optional) to run pre-built UI for development in WSL2
 - `README.md` - This file